nextgraph-org/nextgraph-rs/sdk/js/shex-orm/README.md

 You will then pass the shape type of a shape definition to the ng sdk:

+Note: If you specify more than one allowed nested shape and the data matches both shapes, the first shape will "win".
+In general though, you are advised to define shapes so that this does not happen.
+Specify different types for each shape instead (e.g. `a [ex:DistinguishingTypeOnlyAvailableInThisData] ;`).

 ```ts
 import { useShape } from "@ng-org/orm/react";
 import { TestObjectShapeType } from "../shapes/orm/testShape.shapeTypes";